grafana/scenes/docusaurus/docs/variables.md

 ## Macros

-The templating system supports a number of built in macros.
-These are variable expressions that you can use without needing to add any variables.
+The variables system supports a variety of built-in macros, which are variable expressions that can be used without the need to include any additional variables.

 ### Global macros